aptech/docs/docs/dflonger.rst

 +++++++++++++++++++++++++++++++

 In this example, we will use the *names_sep_split* member of the :class:`pivotControl` structure to break up the variable names.
-We will also use the *names_types* memember to set the types for the newly created long form variables.
+We will also use the *names_types* member to set the types for the newly created long form variables.

 ::